MeaCulpitt/OmniRoute/README.md

-# OmniRoute: The World Brain Logistics Layer 🌐📦
+# OmniRoute: The Global Logistics Intelligence Layer 🌐📦

 **OmniRoute** is a decentralized logistics intelligence (DLI) subnet built on **Bittensor**.
-It transforms global supply chain management from a reactive, siloed process into a proactive, "World Brain" optimization engine.
-By leveraging the 2026 **dTAO** architecture and **Multi-Synapse Harmonic Scoring (MSHS)**, OmniRoute incentivizes miners to synthesize real-time data from across the metagraph to solve the world’s most complex routing challenges.
+It transforms global supply chain management from a reactive, siloed process into a proactive, high-fidelity optimization engine.
+By leveraging the 2026 **dTAO** architecture and **Multi-Synapse Harmonic Scoring (MSHS)**, OmniRoute incentivizes miners to synthesize real-time data from across the metagraph to solve the world’s most complex global logistics challenges.

 ---

 ## 🚀 Vision
-In a global economy plagued by fragmentation and "Black Swan" disruptions, OmniRoute provides a resilient, machine-speed settlement layer for logistics intelligence.
-We don't just find the shortest path; we find the **smartest** path by bridging the collective intelligence of the Bittensor network.
+In a global economy plagued by fragmentation and "Black Swan" disruptions, OmniRoute provides a resilient, machine-speed settlement layer for global logistics intelligence.
+We don't just find the shortest path; we find the **smartest** path by bridging the collective intelligence of the Bittensor network to ensure the continuous flow of goods.

 ---